UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

 ### Technical Specifications

 #### LINK/USD:
--  Price Identifier Name: LINK/USD
+-  Price Identifier Name: `LINKUSD`
 -  Base Currency: LINK
 -  Quote Currency: USD
--  Intended Collateral Currency: USDT
+-  Intended Collateral Currency: USDC
 -  Collateral Decimals: 6
 -  Rounding: Round to nearest 6 decimal places (seventh decimal place digit >= 5 rounds up and < 5 rounds down)
 -  Does the value of this collateral currency match the standalone value of the listed quote currency?: YES
--  Is your collateral currency already approved to be used by LINK financial contracts?: YES
+-  Is your collateral currency already approved to be used by UMA financial contracts?: YES

 #### USD/LINK

--  Price Identifier Name: USD/LINK
+-  Price Identifier Name: `USDLINK`
 -  Base Currency: USD
 -  Quote Currency: LINK
 -  Intended Collateral Currency: LINK
 -  Collateral Decimals: 18
 -  Rounding: Round to nearest 18 decimal places (nineteenth decimal place digit >= 5 rounds up and < 5 rounds down)
 -  Does the value of this collateral currency match the standalone value of the listed quote currency?: YES
--  Is your collateral currency already approved to be used by LINK financial contracts?: In progress
+-  Is your collateral currency already approved to be used by UMA financial contracts?: In progress

 ### Implementation